 Any child care professional earning at or below the income cap selected by the funding partnership may be eligible to participate.
 A partnership may choose one of three income cap options: $15, $17 or $19 per hour.
 Bonuses received from the employer will be included in calculations to determine hourly rate.
 COVID-19 bonuses are not counted.
 The supplement recipient must work with children ages birth to five at least 10 hours per week in a licensed child care program in a participating county and must have a level of education appearing on the Child Care WAGE$® supplement scale.
 Partnerships may also elect not to fund administrative time, level two education or time worked in a site with fewer than three or four stars.

 How much will I receive?

 The awards vary based on the tier selected by the funding partnership.
 Local Smart Start partnerships choose one of three different supplement models (tiers) and awards are issued accordingly.
 The scales show annual award amounts for full-time eligibility.
 Awards are issued in two six-month installments, each after the participant completes an assigned six-month commitment period in the same child care program.
 The amount received will reflect the schedule worked during the six-month period; supplements for part-time employees are prorated.
-Funding partnerships may also choose to apply an additional percentage cut to supplements due to budget constraints or may increase awards if funding is available.
+Funding partnerships may choose to apply a percentage cut to supplements due to budget constraints or may increase awards if funding is available.

 What do I have to do to participate in the Child Care WAGE$® Program?

 Interested child care professionals must complete an application and provide verification of (1) current employment in a participating child care program, (2) current wages and (3) education earned, as verified by an official transcript or with an active CDA Credential issued by the Council for Professional Recognition.
 If an official transcript has been submitted to EEC, it may be used to determine the WAGE$ award.
 Official transcripts submitted to Infant-Toddler Educator AWARD$® may also be used.